The Intriguing World of Mid-Term Rentals

 The Happy Medium Between STRs and Long-Term Rentals

 It was October 2019.
-I had attended council meetings, written letters and tried very hard to understand what was really behind the push to shut down, what I could only see as boon to the city, my family, my dear friend and all our wonderful guests, known as Short Term Rentals (STRs) or Vacation Homes.
+I had attended council meetings, written letters and tried very hard to understand what was really behind the push to shut down Short Term Rentals (STRs) or Vacation Homes - something I saw as boon to the city, my family, a dear friend and all our wonderful guests.

-Whatever it was, I had done what I could, and the prospect of the city council listening to all our data, evidence and testimonies, seemed less and less likely.
+Whatever the real reason was for the proposed, crippling restrictions, they apparently weren't going to share it.
+I had done what I could, and the prospect of the city council listening to all our data, evidence and testimonies, seemed less and less likely.

 So, I started brainstorming to find solutions to book my vacation home during the slow season and good alternatives in the event we eventually lost the STR battle.
 Little did I know, this would become all-the-more useful, when all bookings were canceled and travel shut down in the pandemic lock-down just months later.